Flex Your Outside Ankle

 This description is the second of eight modules included in the Ski Technique module, describing how elite skiers and racers carve turns.

-Start a new turn by flexing your outside ankle toward your big toe and feel pressure under the ball of your foot.
-This action will tip the new outside ski onto its edge enough to apply pressure to the front of the ski, causing it to begin carving.
+Flexing your outside ankle toward your big toe and feeling pressure under the ball of your foot, will tip the ski onto its edge and apply pressure to the front of the ski, causing it to begin carving.

 Image by Arm